scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

     ``status`` is an integer with the HTTP status of the response

     ``body`` is a string (or unicode) containing the response body

+    ``meta`` is a dict containing the initial values for the :attr:`Response.meta` attribute.
+If passed, the dict will be shallow copied.

 Attributes